 Some owners even have a no gaijin policy.
 As soon as they learn that you are a foreigner, almost 70% of places for rent close their doors on you.
 And that is not illegal for them to do so at all.
 If you are tight on money, I suggest looking for realtors like UR to find yourself a well-maintained government building to skip the fees and contracts.
 Government buildings exist in places where they want to increase the resident count hence the awesome perks.

 So moving on, some things about my apartment.
-Me and my husband’s home layout is 2LK, which stands for 2 bedrooms, one living room, and a kitchen.
+Our home layout in Japan is 2LK, which stands for 2 bedrooms, one living room, and a kitchen.
 We also scored a huge terrace because we got the first floor unit.
 Most people in Japan do not like living in the first floor due to privacy, street noise, and most households still prefer hanging their laundry.
 And in some cases, flooding, and robbery as well.
 It rarely happens but is also a big factor why people prefer the higher floors asides from the view.
 But Japan is a very safe country and a lot of the main wards are very prepared for disasters.
 Getting a little more discount to be on the first floor is an absolute win for us.